 Their application offers a unique insight into the practicality of catchball, and the Tennant paper should be recommended reading for any reader.

-As part of Hoshin Kanri, it will help you gain a greater realisation of how feasible your plans are, and gauge the level of success possible via them.
+- It will help you gain a greater realization of how feasible your plans are, and gauge the level of success possible through a motivated, bought-in team.

 So, remember these five factors when it comes to playing ball with the catchball process: